iodigital-com/io-technology/data/blog/on-the-fly-machine-learning-in-the-browser-with-tensor-flow-js.md

 ![A picture of a willow tree](/articles/on-the-fly-machine-learning-in-the-browser-with-tensor-flow-js/willow-tree.webp)

 There is a chance you might have never seen this type of tree before.
-Now that I showed you, find the willow tree in this image:
+Now that I have shown you, find the willow tree in this image:

 ![A picture of a willow tree in a forest](/articles/on-the-fly-machine-learning-in-the-browser-with-tensor-flow-js/willow-tree-in-forest.webp)